 All no take zones in Marine Parks are excluded.
 All competitors are to acquaint themselves with rules and regulations of the Marine Parks within the fishing boundaries and will be liable/responsible for their actions within those Marine Parks.
 The fishing boundaries are from Cape Byron in the north to the Clarence River in the south including all tributaries Beaches and estuaries in between.
 Details and marine park rules are available at http://www.mpa.nsw.gov.au/.
 No impoundments or area restricted to public access are allowed.

-The competition will start from 8 pm on the evening of the sign on and briefing Saturday 13th July 2019 and conclude at 4 pm on Friday 13th July 2018.
+The competition will start from 8 pm Friday 26th June and conclude at 4 pm on Friday 3rd July.
 Daily prizes will be judged upon fish entered by 5:00 pm each day allocated.
 A new token will be handed out each day, fish entered on a daily token must be entered on the day the token is valid.
 Competitors must attend to collect tokens at each daily weigh in or such times as AFT may publish on the website and announce at the briefing.

 PRIZES AND LUCKY DRAW